 Kevin Durant came to the Warriors in 2016 in pursuit of a family and NBA titles.

-Despite all the winning the Warriors did with Durant, he told the Wall Street Journal last week that he never quite felt like one of the guys.
-That possibly had something to do with him refusing to commit long term to the Warriors.
+Despite all the winning the Warriors were able to do with Durant, he never quite felt like he was part of a family.
+It's quite possible that had something to do with the fact that he refused to commit long-term to the Warriors.
 It's hard for a family to accept you when you have one foot in the house and the other on the front porch.

-NBA legend Magic Johnson can't begin to fathom Durant's logic in leaving for the Brooklyn Nets after three seasons and two championships in the Bay.
+NBA legend Magic Johnson can't begin to fathom Durant's logic.

 "So, Kevin, if you won back-to-back titles, you won MVP of the Finals as well, where are you going to find happiness at?
 I just want him to find happiness because when I look at Michael Jordan, when I look at Kobe Bryant, this brother, Kevin Durant, is one of the greatest scorers we've seen in NBA history, so I just want him to be happy.
 I just don't know where he's going to find it at if he can't find it at Golden State."

-We imagine every single Warriors fan feels the same way as Magic does.
+We imagine every single Warriors fan feels the same way as Magic.

-Unlike Thunder fans, Warriors fans don't hold any ill will toward Durant.
+Unlike Thunder fans, Warriors fans don't hold any ill will towards Durant.
 They're just puzzled by his decision to leave.
-He had everything he wanted in the Bay Area, and Golden State could have offered more money.
+He had everything he wanted in the Bay Area and Golden State could have offered more money.
 Yet he still decided to leave.

-But maybe Durant never will be happy in the same spot for too long.
-It's possible that in three years, Nets fans find themselves wondering why Durant wasn't happy, just like Warriors fans are right now.
+But maybe Durant will never be happy in the same spot for too long.
+It's possible that in three years, Brooklyn fans find themselves wondering why Durant wasn't happy, just like Warriors fans are right now.